AndroidArena/BestCovid19_bot-DialogFlow/README.md

 4).
 Govt annoucements , videos and Images.

-If you like my work kindly hit 🌟
+If you like my work kindly hit 🌟🌟🌟

+How to Setup the whole system ?
+1. Setup Pivotal Cloud foundary account and install foundary CLI to your system

+2. Setup MongoDB Atlas account

+3. Setup Dialogflow Account

+4. Download and Install Pycharm or any IDE to open my code.

+5. use PostMan to test this code locally. localhost:5000/webhook , give header and body as Raw json.
+(Everything mentioned inside document.)

-feel free to contact me in case of any problem reachout to me @ 'dineshraturi22@gmail.com' and Add subject-BestCovid Query
+feel free to contact me in case of any problem reachout to me @ 'dineshraturi22@gmail.com' and Add subject-BestCovid Github Query